ryantixier/M3C-password-generator/README.md

 ## Usage

-To use this tool, click on the red "Generate Password" button.
+To use this tool, click on the red, "Generate Password" button.
 You will be taken through a series of prompts: you will be requested to input the desired length of your password; you will also be prompted to specify which character criteria you would like to include (options: upper-/lowercase letters, numbers, and special characters).
 When all input selections are recorded, a random password that meets your specified criteria will appear in the box, replacing the "Your Secure Password" placeholder text.

 ### Snapshot: